oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 <!-- 2.
 Restart your VS Code session -->

-2. Navigate to SQL Developer Extension for VS Code(located in your Activity Bar)
+2. Once installed, navigate to SQL Developer Extension for VS Code(located in your Activity Bar)

    ![6-creating-your-first-sql-developer-web-extension-connection](./images/lab-2/6-creating-your-first-sql-developer-web-extension-connection.png " ")